Haseeb-U/TrainingCalendar/backend/README.md

 ## 1. Where to Put Your Frontend Files

-- **All your frontend code (HTML, CSS, JS, React, etc.) should go in a folder named `client/` at the root of the project.**
+- **All your frontend code (HTML, CSS, JS, React, etc.) should go in a folder named `public/` inside the `backend/` folder.**
 - Example structure:
   ```
   TrainingCalendar/
     backend/
-      ...
-    client/
+      public/
         index.html
         main.js
         styles.css
+        ...
+      ...
     ...
   ```

 ---